 The Enact Human Rights and Business Practice Group (HRBPG) helps clients with human rights advisory, training, and customised support.
-We recognise that our clients’ needs are different and aim to find solutions to match each client, developing both standardised, road-tested approaches and pioneering strategies.
+We recognise that our clients’ needs are different and aim to find solutions to match each client.
 With over a decade of experience in helping companies across the world develop their human rights initiatives, our team has the knowledge and skills necessary to propel progress.

 Our global team of experts & network

-Enact has a core team of human rights experts in Sweden, the Netherlands, Finland and China.
-Additionally, we have an extensive network of associates and human rights experts in Europe, Africa, Asia, South America and North America.
+Besides Enact’s core team of human rights experts in Sweden, Denmark, the Netherlands and China, we have an extensive network of associates and human rights experts in Europe, Africa, Asia, South America and North America.
 Through our core team and global network, we are able to offer a wide range of services across the world.

 Why human rights matters

 Human rights matter to business because shareholders, investors, governments and civil society expect companies to respect human rights.
 Companies are increasingly held accountable on human rights performance in their daily operations, supply chains and business relationships.
 Businesses associated with human rights harm experience financial, legal, reputational and stakeholder relations risks.
 On the other hand, companies that get it right sustain their social license to operate, build up their brand and support communities’ well-being.

 Business can play a vital role in protecting human rights.
 Emerging practice demonstrates that human rights are becoming important in corporate sustainability.
 Companies across the world implement policies and processes to adopt a systematic, do-no-harm approach that integrate responsibilities into their daily operations.
 In practice, companies are expected to know and show how they minimise harm to people.
 The burden of proof is on companies to demonstrate that they are not contributing to harm in global value chains.